-In 1975, bassist and vocalist Kelly Groucutt joined, and the album "Face The Music" was released, from which the major singles were "Evil Woman" and "Strange Magic", marking a shift to a more radio friendly sound.
+In 1973 the band released a quasi-classical version of Chuck Berry's "Roll Over Beethoven", which reached #42 on the U.S. singles charts.
+Slowly, the band began to attract more and more listeners to its Classical style Rock.
+In 1974, the LP "Eldorado", containing the hit single, "Can't Get It Out Of My Head" (#9), was released and reached #16 on the U.S. album charts.
+By the time 1975 rolled around, bassist and vocalist Kelly Groucutt joined and the album "Face The Music" was released, from which the major singles were "Evil Woman" (#10) and "Strange Magic" (#14), marking a shift to a more radio friendly sound.
 From the same album, the instrumental "Fire on High", with its mix of strings and blazing acoustic guitars, saw heavy exposure as background music on ABC's Wide World of Sports montages, though most viewers had no idea of the song's origins.

 The Electric Light Orchestra became a star attraction on America's lucrative stadium circuit and achieved considerable commercial success with "A New World Record", "Out Of The Blue" and "Discovery".
-Lynne's compositions successfully steered the line between pop and rock, inspiring commentators to compare his group with the Beatles.
-Between 1976 and 1981, ELO scored an unbroken run of 15 UK Top 20 singles, including 'Livin' Thing' (1976), 'Telephone Line' (1977), 'Mr. Blue Sky' (1978), 'Don't Bring Me Down' (1979) and 'Xanadu', a chart-topping collaboration with Olivia Newton-John, taken from the film of the same name.
+Lynne's compositions successfully steered the line between Pop and Pock, inspiring commentators to compare his group with The Beatles.
+Between 1976 and 1981 ELO scored an unbroken run of 14 U.S. Top 40 singles, including "Livin' Thing" (#13 in 1976), "Telephone Line" (#7 in 1977), "Turn To Stone (#13 in 1978), "Shine A Little Love" (#8 in 1979), "Don't Bring Me Down" (#4 in 1979) and "Xanadu", a 1980 chart-topping collaboration with Olivia Newton-John, taken from the film of the same name.